hypertrack/live-app-ios/README.md

 ```
 #### Step 2.
 Create and Track Action

-In Hypertrack's terminology, an Action is a pickup, delivery, visit or any other transaction event being performed by the User.
-When a user decides to start sharing his location, then you should create and action and assign to him.
+When the user select a location you will get a callback in ```didSelectLocation``` function of ```HTViewInteractionDelegate``` extension.
+This is the right time to start a trip.
+For starting a trip , you need to create a session which can be achieved by creating a 'visit' [action](https://docs.hypertrack.com/api/entities/action.html).
+You will need two things to create an action.
+1. ```expectedPlace``` - This is the destination for the visit that you want to do.
+You have it after you select the destination
-A ```lookpupId``` is an identifier created by you for the live location trip.
+2. ```lookupId``` - A ```lookpupId``` is an identifier created by you for the live location trip.
+A ```lookupId``` is what needs to be shared to the other person , so they can join your trip and share there location.
 We chose it to be the UUID.
 You can use your own internal identifiers.
-A ```lookupId``` is what needs to be shared to the other person , so they can join your trip and share there location.

 For starter project goto ShareLiveLocationVC.swift and add the below code when you get a callback of location selection.
 ```swift